Vinu2005/GFG.PYTHON-POTD/README.md

 **GeeksforGeeks Daily Problem of the Day Streak**

 **Overview**
 This repository documents my journey of solving the Daily Problem of the Day (POTD) on GeeksforGeeks.
-Over the past 90 days, I've committed to solving a new problem each day, pushing myself to enhance my problem-solving skills and deepen my understanding of algorithms and data structures.
+Over the past many days, I've committed to solving a new problem each day, pushing myself to enhance my problem-solving skills and deepen my understanding of algorithms and data structures.

 **Motivation**